simeoncloud/docs/reporting.md

 ## Backfill Power BI Job
 The backfill job uploads historical data to Power BI and keeps the data source schema and reports up to date.

-The backfill can also be initiated via Azure DevOps.
+The backfill can be initiated via Azure DevOps.
 To do so:
 - Go to [Azure DevOps](https://dev.azure.com) > **Tenants** > **Pipelines**
 - Find the pipeline **Backfill Power BI** > **Run pipeline**
 - Select the desired parameters or keep defaults > **Run**